NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 }

-The web server and TUI read this file to discover agents. kern list reads it to show status.
+The proxy, TUI, and CLI read this file to discover agents, then read each agent's .kern/ directory for port, token, and PID. kern list reads it to show status.
 PIDs are checked with kill -0 to detect stale entries.

 TUI

-kern tui [name] connects directly to an agent's HTTP server — no web proxy involved.
-It reads the agent's port and token from the registry, opens an SSE connection for streaming, and sends messages via POST.
+kern tui [name] connects directly to an agent's HTTP server — no proxy involved.
+It reads the agent's port and token from the agent's .kern/ directory, opens an SSE connection for streaming, and sends messages via POST.
 It's a direct localhost connection.

 Telegram & Slack